*this post contains affiliate links

 Making a budget and sticking to it can seem like a daunting task.
 Especially if you get paid biweekly!
 There are hundreds of tips on how to budget on a monthly income, but what if you get paid every other week?
 If this is the case, then you’ll be budgeting by paycheck.

-If you need to budget on a biweekly income and you aren’t sure where to start, then I’ve laid out simple steps to help guide you in the right direction.
+If you need to budget on a biweekly income and you aren’t sure where to start, then you’re in the right place.
+I’ve laid out simple steps to help guide you in the right direction.
 These are the exact steps that I’ve used to help our family budget when we are paid biweekly.

 Step 1: List Out Your Bills

 Grab a piece of paper and list out all your bills, the amount due, and their due dates.

 You don’t want to forget about a single bill!
 To make sure you don’t miss any bills, print out your last 2 month’s bank statements.
 Go through every transaction and highlight the bills that come out every month or even once a year.
 Add these to your list of bills.

 If you forget to add a monthly expense to your list, your entire biweekly budget can be thrown off.
 Although no budget will be perfect, this is when so many people give up on their budget.
 The more prepared you are for your budget, the more likely it is to work!